 Leadership skills are very much needed for every individual.
-Even a person applied for entry level jobs should be able to answer the leadership questions in the interview.
+Even a person who applied for entry-level jobs should be able to answer the Leadership questions in the interview.
 As he moves ahead in his career, one day he will reach some manager level and he needs leadership skills.

 Also read => Test Lead Leadership Interview Questions

-In the above article, there are some scenario-based questions which will help you to clear the interview easily.
+In the above article, there are some scenario-based questions that will help you to clear the interview easily.